project-copilot/fit/README.md

 # CodeLab: Creating a Fitness App Using Project Copilot and GitHub Copilot
 ## Summary
 <img align="left" src="/logo.png" />
-This CodeLab is a brief tutorial on how to utilize [Project Copilot](https://projectcopilot.co/) and GitHub Copilot in a small software development project.
+This CodeLab is a brief tutorial on how to utilize https://projectcopilot.co/ and GitHub Copilot in a small software development project.

 ## Introduction to Project Copilot